Ninnat/PhD-thesis/README.md

 PhD thesis, defended on February 5th 2018.
 All rights reserved.

+# Quantum Phase Space Representations and Their Negativities

 ## Abstract

 A classical simulation scheme of quantum computation given a restricted set of states and measurements may be---occasionally, but only occasionally---interpreted naturally as a statistical simulation of positive quasi-probability distributions on a phase space.
 In this dissertation, we explore phase space representations for finite-dimensional quantum systems and their negativities beyond the usual analogues of the Wigner function.